One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

 in which, $T_{XB}^{m}$ is a test operator distinguishing between two hypotheses, $\rho_{XB}$ and $\rho_{X}\otimes\rho_{B}$ and $\rho_{X^{\otimes|\mathcal{M}|}B}^{m,(\ell,k)}$ can be seen from (\ref{Srd-state}).
 In fact, Bob needs to discriminate between the following states for different values of $m\in\mathcal{M}$

 Note that to decode the public message $m$, Bob's decoder does not care about the copy selected by Alice among $|\mathcal{L}||\mathcal{K}|$ copies (no matter which one is selected).
 In other words, to accomplish the protocol for transmitting the public message, it suffices to consider $|\mathcal{M}|$ copies of $\rho_{XA}=\sum_{x}P_{X}(x)|x\rangle\langle x|\otimes\omega_{A}^{x}$ shared between Alice and Bob, where $\omega_{A}^{x}=\sum_{y}p(y|x)\omega_{A}^{x,y}$.
 Besides, as is clear from the former discussion, Bob's first decoder faces an $|\mathcal{M}|$-ary hypothesis testing problem.
-This problem will end up with a problem where a binary test operator discriminates between two hypothesis.
+This $|\mathcal{M}|$-ary hypothesis testing problem can be reduced to a binary hypothesis testing problem, in which a binary test operator discriminates between two hypotheses.
 However, it should not be confused with the fact that in general we deal with an $|\mathcal{M}|$-ary problem.